ZaharChernenko/vim-code-runner/README.md

 	<<interface>>
 	# file_info_extractor: IFileInfoExtractor
 	+ get_workspace_root() str
-	if the workspace is large, then it may be worth doing the operation in another thread or asynchronous, which, however, will not give an increase in speed, but perhaps vim will not lag at this moment
+	If the workspace is large, then it may be worth doing the operation in another thread or asynchronous, which, however, will not give an increase in speed, but perhaps vim will not lag at this moment
 	+ get_all_files_filter_by_exts(exts: set[str]) Iterable[str]